A Taste Of Asia

 Originally this ice was used to cool water and freshly made fruit sherbet.
 It wouldn’t have taken long to stumble upon a recipe to use crushed ice to cool milk and result in the famous and very loved Kulfi!

 A dense mixture of flavoured & sweetened evaporated milk packed into tightly sealed metal cones then placed in an earthen pot (matka) submerged in slurry ice resulted in what we know as Kulfi or Qulfi – derived from the Persian word Qufli meaning “covered cup”.
 A heavenly delight that slowly melts in the mouth devoid of any ice crystals.
-The absence of air differentiates it from the western Ice-cream.
+The absence of air differentiates it from western Ice-cream.

 This delicately flavoured frozen dessert is prepared by boiling milk over low flame until it reduces a thick creamy consistency which is high in fat, protein and lactose density.
 It must be stirred continuously to keep the milk from sticking to the bottom of the vessel and burning.
 Kulfi on its own has a very distinctive taste as the lactose sugar in milk is caramelized during the slow and lengthy cooking process.

 The thick milk concoction is and can be flavoured widely.
 Traditionally Kulfi has been mostly flavoured with Saffron, Pistachio, dry fruits or Rosewater.
-Seasonal fruits are also widely used to flavour this frozen desert, the most popular being Mango flavoured Kulfi.
+Seasonal fruits are also widely used to flavour this frozen dessert, the most popular being Mango flavoured Kulfi.

 One of the quirkiest twists to the Kulfi has to be the Kulfi Sandesh.
 Found in sweet shops in Kolkata (West Bengal), this is a fusion of the Kulfi concoction mixed with all the ingredients of Sandesh (a Bengali sweet made of cottage cheese).
 The mixture is then put in moulds, steamed and then chilled.
 The result – a really tasty dessert on a hot summer day!

-Almost every city in India will have its own famous Kulfi stall.
-The best that I have come by has to be Kuremal Kulfi in Old Delhi, they have been in the business since 1906 and Asharfi Kulfi in Ahmedabad (Gujarat) established in 1954.
-The avatars of ‘Kulfi’ that one would find here is a tantalizing sight for the one with a sweet tooth!
+Almost every city in India will have its famous Kulfi stall.
+The best that I have come by has to be Kuremal Kulfi in Old Delhi, they have been in the business since 1906 and Ashrafi Kulfi in Ahmedabad (Gujarat) established in 1954.
+The avatars of ‘Kulfi’ that one would find here are a tantalizing sight for the one with a sweet tooth!
 From the common Kulfi on a stick to stuffed Kulfi, Roll cut to roller Kulfi and the option of Kulfi with various toppings.

 Geographically Kulfi extends its popularity well beyond the Indian borders, into Bangladesh, Pakistan, Nepal, Myanmar (Burma), Sri Lanka and some parts of the Middle East.

-- 2 litre milk, full cream
+- 2-litre milk, full cream

 - ¼ cup cream, optional